-Referee: Assume a position deep and favoring the middle of the field where you may comfortably see the ball, backs, and the tackle on your side, except for flanks or a man in motion toward you.
-Work on the throwing arm side of the quarterback, if possible, 12-14 yards deep.
+Referee: Assume a position deep and wide where you may comfortably see the ball, backs and the tackle on your side, except for flanks or a man in motion toward you.
+Work on the throwing arm side of the quarterback, 12-14 yards wide from the original position of the ball and 12-14 yards deep.
 Be aware of the wingback's alignment and signal the wing official on your side if appropriate.
-Read the offensive alignment and know the five ineligibles, making sure there are at least five linemen numbered 50-79.
-Ensure you have a clear view of the snap.
 Check the offensive formation.
-Count Team A and give the appropriate signal Check the setbacks and quarterback for illegal motion, the ball at the snap; and assist the L if there is movement of restricted linemen.
-Check the legality of offensive formation.
+Count Team A and give the appropriate signal to the U. Check the setbacks and quarterback for illegal motion, the ball at the snap; and assist the U if there is movement of restricted linemen.